Eligibility and how to apply

 Supporting documentation: you will need to upload your research proposal, all your degree certificates and transcripts and your proof ofas attachments to your application so please have these available when you complete the application form.

 References: you will need to provide details of two referees as part of your application.
 At least one referee must be an academic referee from the institution that conferred your highest degree.
-Please ensure that your nominated referees are willing and able to provide references before you submit your application.
+Your referee will be asked for a reference at the time you submit your application, so please ensure that your nominated referees are willing and able to provide references within 14 days of your application being submitted.

 Your application will only be considered if it is complete together with the above supporting documentation and confirms that you meet our minimum eligibility criteria.
 Missing or incorrect information will mean that your application will not be considered.
 If we need further details or additional documentation we will contact you.